 What can you do in your classroom with Augmented Reality like Pokemon Go?
 Virtual Reality like the HoloLens?
 Have you explored 360 video?
 Recreate the past in virtual worlds?
 Can we use gaming in the classroom?
 How can we make each teachers a true storyteller with the help of new technology?
 What if a teaching assistant is a chatbot?
 And if the answer to any of these is yes, then what kind of unprecedented research opportunities exist in studying the effects of these applications on the human subjects?

-The New Media lab explores new visual and narrative technologies for use in the classroom, innovating education in the 21st century and preparing Leiden University for the digital future.
+The Centre for Innovation explores new visual and narrative technologies for use in the classroom, innovating education in the 21st century and preparing Leiden University for the digital future.

 How we work

 Identify a teacher’s desired outcome from using New Media